AngleProtocol/angle-docs/governance/angle-token.md

 - January 2022: ANGLE's tokenomics was upgraded with the ability to lock ANGLE into veANGLE, similarly to what Curve does with CRV/veCRV.
 More info about veANGLE can be found [here](veANGLE/).
 - October 2022: [it was voted](https://snapshot.org/#/anglegovernance.eth/proposal/0x478e838b67f2dffcff6160d4c8adc9622d67db985c981e4cad45c031e284fd63) to reduce ANGLE inflation by 20% with respect to the planned schedule.
 The week over week decrease factor of 1.007827 remains the same though.
 - March 2023: ANGLE emissions were paused during this period and resumed late April 2023.
-- April 2024: Angle gauge system was deprecated and ANGLE emissions are now ran by a liquidity committee in charge of optimizing the resource allocation of the protocol.
+- April 2024: [Angle gauge system](https://etherscan.io/address/0x4f91F01cE8ec07c9B1f6a82c18811848254917Ab) was deprecated and ANGLE emissions are now ran by a liquidity committee in charge of optimizing the resource allocation of the protocol.
+- February 2025: The veANGLE system was deprecated and ANGLE became again the sole governance token of the protocol.